 Getting proper nutrition provides your body with essential vitamins and minerals.
 These nutrients allow you to have the physical energy needed to make it through the day.
 A poor diet affects the way your body responds to stress.
 Research studies have shown when the body experiences stress, GI absorption, intestinal permeability, and mucous & stomach acid secretions are affected.

 Read More: The Importance of Gut Health

-In order to limit some of these negative effects, I started meal prepping.
-When my meals are planned in advance, I eliminate having to scramble at the last minute to cook something.
-This alone makes my day easier and I feel better knowing I’ve put fairly nutritious food in my body that will give me energy.
+In order to limit some of these negative effects, try meal prepping.
+When your meals are planned in advanced it eliminates having to scramble at the last minute to cook something.
+Taking these steps can make your day much easier.

-Pinterest and Instagram are excellent sources if you’re looking for recipe inspiration.
-Before creating a grocery list, I suggest saving a few meal ideas from these platforms.
+Pinterest is an excellent source to use if you’re looking for recipe inspiration.
 This approach allows you to determine what you need to purchase and helps to reduce overspending which is a bonus.